 The Lockbox Strategy and 10 Other Retirement Income Tips from Nobel Laureate, William Sharpe

-However, much of his later work has focused on retirement income.
 He has recently created a computer program covering no less than 100,000 retirement income scenarios based on different combinations of life spans and investment returns.
+(The program is available in a free ebook, Retirement Income Scenario Matrices.)

-Below we have summarized (and simplified) some of Sharpe’s best tips and strategies — gleaned from multiple interviews over the last 15 years — for having enough income to meet your needs while ensuring you have enough to last your lifetime.
+Below we have summarized (and simplified) some of Sharpe’s best retirement investing and income tips and strategies — gleaned from multiple interviews he has done over the last 15 years — for having enough income to meet your needs while ensuring you have enough to last your lifetime.

 1. There Are Two Key Sources of Uncertainty with Regards to Retirement Income